 Ana Atkinson

 Ana comes from a legal background.
 Prior to migrating to New Zealand from Mexico, she was a lobbyist for Grupo Modelo (Corona Beer).
 In New Zealand, she has worked in various industries including government agencies as well as recruitment.
-In the UK, Ana worked as an advocate for people with mental health issues and with a team of professionals from the University of Bristol doing research on perpetrators of domestic violence.
+Ana’s experience in the Domestic Violence sector started in 2014 when she joined Eastern Refuge as a volunteer and later became their Chair.
+In 2016 she moved to the UK, where she worked as an advocate for people with mental health issues and with a team of professionals from the University of Bristol doing research on perpetrators of domestic violence.
+When she came back to New Zealand in 2019, she joined Eastern Refuge again where she has held several roles.

 Ana completed a Masters in International Relations and Human Rights (with Honours) at the University of Auckland and is proficient in four languages (Spanish, French, English and Italian).
 She has also lived in the US, Italy and England and is the proud mother of one boy.